nes-lab/shepherd-nova/docs/content/deployment.md

 ## Changes in near Future

-Currently new hardware is produced, validated and calibrated.
+Currently new hardware is manufactured, validated and calibrated.

 With the official public release of the testbed in June 2025 it is planned to roll out an extended layout: